 The Final EIS determined that, overall, enlargement of the Moffat Collection System would have beneficial effects on the storage of water and its availability for municipal use, and on instream flows downstream of the dam under most conditions.
-The only aspect of Denver Water's amendment that was not addressed in the Final EIS is the proposed change to license Article 403, which involves ramping rate limits for flows downstream of Gross Dam.
-Therefore, we address effects of the proposed change in ramping rates below.
+As explained above in section 3.1.4 Proposed Changes to License Articles, Denver water clarified that it is requesting a change in the requirements for reporting ramping rates deviations, and is not requesting a change in the ramping rate requirements themselves.